Published by Christina Riley. Last Updated on November 25, 2023.

-The 42-acre Western North Carolina Nature Center is a wildlife wonderland, perfect for exploration and reconnecting with Asheville‘s Appalachian surroundings.
+The 42-acre Western North Carolina Nature Center (WNC Nature Center) is a wildlife wonderland, perfect for exploration and reconnecting with Asheville‘s Appalachian surroundings.
 Of course, it’s a family-friendly thing to do, but we’ve seen quite a few adults visiting this place without kids.

 For starters, the WNC Nature Center’s location on a tree-covered mountain quickly takes one away from everything.
 And then there are the 60-plus species you’ll find here, including bears, otters, and endangered red wolves.